Seagate/cortx/doc/ContributingToS3.md

 #### Clone cortx-s3server
 - Each contributor needs to do 'fork' to create their own private cortx-s3server repository.
+   - Go to homepage of 'cortx-s3server' repository on GitHub, there you will see 'fork' at top right corner.
    > $ git clone git@github.com:"your-github-id"/cortx-s3server.git

-- Ensure you have checked out “Dev” branch
+- Ensure you have checked out “dev” branch

    > $ git checkout dev

-   > $ git checkout -b <your-local-branch-name>
+   > $ git checkout -b 'your-local-branch-name'

 - Make code changes